FrodeRanders/search-dicom-using-xpath/README.md

 (0008,0100) CodeValue :: F-01713
 ```

-We have transformed the trouble of navigating the DICOM tree to composing XPath expressions.
+We have transformed the trouble of navigating the DICOM tree to composing XPath expressions!

 ## Dependencies
 There are some simple dependencies on the ensure project (https://github.com/FrodeRanders/ensure.git),